opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/lb_loadbalancer_v2.html.markdown

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the V2 Networking client.
-    A Networking client is needed to create an LB member.
+    A Networking client is needed to create a loadbalancer.
 If omitted, the `region` argument of the provider is used.
-Changing this creates a new LB member.
+Changing this creates a new loadbalancer.

 * `vip_subnet_id` - (Required) The network on which to allocate the Loadbalancer's address.
 A tenant can only create Loadbalancers on networks